 Winter:

 During winter, it is important to keep your cat warm and dry.
-If your cat goes outside, ponder getting them a sweater or a coat to help protect them from the cold.
+If your cat goes outside, consider getting them a sweater or a coat to help protect them from the cold.
 Ensure their coat is not wet, as damp fur can make your cat more susceptible to chills and illness.

 In indoors-only cats, the dry winter air can cause their skin to become dry.
 To prevent this, keep your home humidified and brush your cat regularly to distribute natural oils and remove any dry skin flakes.